 One of the primary symptoms of DT’s is confusion.
 This means that it can be quite difficult to self-diagnose these symptoms.
 However, people who experience alcohol withdrawal seizures often report sensing an “aura” beforehand – a subjective sensation or emotion that occurs just before the seizure.

-I recall once particular withdrawal episode, a few months before I quit drinking, in which I unwisely decided to quit cold turkey after a massive week long binge.
+I recall one particular withdrawal episode, a few months before I quit drinking, in which I unwisely decided to quit cold turkey after a massive week-long binge.
 At the time, I knew nothing about anything I write about on this website.

 Come on Chris, man up and get it together – you’ve got to go in for work on Monday.
 Tough it out.

 After spending an entire weekend paralyzed by confusion and anhedonia on my couch, I decided to transfer to my bed.
 Since it had been a few days since I had drank any alcohol, I knew I would not sleep.